Generic name: BIVALIRUDIN 250mg

 For ongoing treatment post procedure

 Angiomax is intended for intravenous bolus injection and continuous infusion after reconstitution and dilution.
 To each 250 mg vial, add 5 mL of Sterile Water for Injection, USP.
 Gently swirl until all material is dissolved.
-Each reconstituted vial should be further diluted in 50 mL of 5% Dextrose in Water or 0.9% Sodium Chloride for Injection to yield a final concentration of 5 mg/mL (e.g., 1 vial in 50 mL; 2 vials in 100 mL; 5 vials in 250 mL).
-The dose to be administered is adjusted according to the patient's weight (See Table 1).
+Next, withdraw and discard 5 mL from a 50 mL infusion bag containing 5% Dextrose in Water or 0.9% Sodium Chloride for Injection.
+Then add the contents of the reconstituted vial to the infusion bag containing 5% Dextrose in Water or 0.9% Sodium Chloride for Injection to yield a final concentration of 5 mg/mL (e.g., 1 vial in 50 mL; 2 vials in 100 mL; 5 vials in 250 mL).
+The dose to be administered is adjusted according to the patient's weight (see Table 1).

 |Using 5 mg/mL